peterRomanDev/determine-nationality-app/README.md

         - [] no border if no value provided
     - [] the form can be submitted only if the input field contains a value
     - [] the form can be submitted by pressing the Enter key
+    * when the form is submitted
-    - [] when the form is submitted, the value is deleted from the input field
+        - [] the value is deleted from the input field
+        - [] the value is added to the list of users
+        - [] the values are sorted in alphabetical order
+* fetch users
+    - [] fetch the users from the JSON placeholder API
+    - [] display the users from the JSON placeholder API in the list of users
 * displaying users
     * when a user in the list of users is clicked:
         - [] a user window pops-up (if a user is clicked the first time)